Andereoo/TkinterWeb/README.md

 **TkinterWeb can be used in any Tkinter application.
 Here is an example:**
 ```
+import tkinter as tk
 from tkinterweb import HtmlFrame # import the HTML widget
-import tkinter as tk

-root = tk.Tk() # create the tkinter window
+root = tk.Tk() # create the Tkinter window
 frame = HtmlFrame(root) # create the HTML widget
 frame.load_website("http://tkhtml.tcl.tk/tkhtml.html") # load a website
-frame.pack(fill="both", expand=True) # attach the HtmlFrame widget to the parent window
+frame.pack(fill="both", expand=True) # attach the HtmlFrame widget to the window
 root.mainloop()
 ```
 ![TkinterWeb](/images/tkinterweb.png)